parse-community/docs/_includes/parse-server/development.md

 ## Notable Files

 The following is a breakdown of the various files you will find in the Parse Server source code.
-Click on a file name to learn more about the purpose behind each file.
+Click on a filename to learn more about the purpose behind each file.

 * [index.js](https://github.com/parse-community/parse-server/wiki/index.js) - exposes the ParseServer constructor and mutates Parse.Cloud
 * [analytics.js](https://github.com/parse-community/parse-server/wiki/analytics.js) - handle the /events routes